 b.
 Gradation.
-Aggregate gradations shall be determined a minimum of twice per day from mechanical analysis of extracted aggregate in accordance with ASTM D5444, ASTM C136, and ASTM C117.
+Aggregate gradations shall be determined a minimum of twice per lot from mechanical analysis of extracted aggregate in accordance with ASTM D5444 and ASTM C136, and ASTM C117.

 c.
 Moisture content of aggregate.
-The moisture content of aggregate used for production shall be determined a minimum of once per day in accordance with ASTM C566.
+The moisture content of aggregate used for production shall be determined a minimum of once per lot in accordance with ASTM C566.

 d.
 Moisture content of asphalt.
-The moisture content shall be determined once per day in accordance with AASHTO T329 or ASTM D1461.
+The moisture content of the asphalt shall be determined once per lot in accordance with AASHTO T329 or ASTM D1461.

 e.
 Temperatures.
-Temperatures shall be checked, at least four times per day, at necessary locations to determine the temperatures of the dryer, the asphalt binder in the storage tank, the asphalt at the plant, and the asphalt at the job site.
+Temperatures shall be checked, at least four times per lot, at necessary locations to determine the temperatures of the dryer, the asphalt binder in the storage tank, the asphalt at the plant, and the asphalt at the job site.